2011 St. Louis tornado: Impact at St. Louis Lambert International Airport

+Continuation in Missouri and crossing into Illinois

 The tornado continued at low-end EF2 intensity as it moved into the suburbs of Berkeley, Kinloch and Ferguson, where many homes suffered roof loss, along with Berkeley High School, which did not suffer much damage, however, tree and outbuilding damage was reported around the edges of the property.
 Homes on the western edge of Kinloch saw EF2 damage, while the Kinloch City Hall was narrowly missed.
 EF1 tree damage with occasional EF2 damage to structures continued through Kinloch and the eastern part of Berkeley.
 The tornado would move just to the north of the downtown area of Ferguson.
 A restaurant and church on Blackburn Avenue lost the majority of their roofing, with several windows being broken at the church.
 More low-end EF2 damage was reported to houses northeast of downtown Ferguson.
 The tornado weakened back to EF1 intensity further east, where light damage was reported at the Griffith Elementary School.
 The tornado passed north of the main areas of Dellwood, where houses and trees would be damaged at EF1 intensity, however, some areas of EF2 damage were reported at several locations east of Dellwood, which included several large power poles that were snapped.
 The tornado continued into the community of Bellefontaine Neighbors, where light to moderate roof damage was reported at several homes.
 Isolated low-end EF2 damage was found, but most damage was EF1-level in this area.
 Further east, trees and some homes suffered low-end EF1 damage.

 Light tree damaged occurred at North Riverfront Park before the tornado crossed the Mississippi River into Illinois.
 Low-end EF1 damage would occur in areas west of Nameoki Township, with the tornado narrowly missing an industrial park along Highway 3.
-The tornado reached EF2 intensity for the last time in areas north of Maryland Place and Pontoon Beach, before dissipating just to the north of Pontoon Road at 8:31 PM.
+The tornado reached EF2 intensity for the last time in areas north of Maryland Place and Pontoon Beach, before dissipating just to the north of Pontoon Road at 8:31 PM (01:31 UTC).